Beejay043/alx-pre_course/0x01-git/README.md

-my second readme making a change
+my second readme making a change by opening new branch